-In accordance with the Guidance on Risk Management, Internal Control and Related Financial and Business Reporting issued by the Financial Reporting Council ("FRC") in 2014, and the subsequent updated Going concern, risk and viability guidance issued by the FRC due to Covid-19 in 2020, the Board has assessed the Company's operation as a going concern.
+In accordance with the Guidance on Risk Management.
+Internal Control and Related Financial and Business Reporting issued by the Financial Reporting Council ("FRC") in 2014, and the subsequent updated Going concern, risk and viability guidance issued by the FRC in 2021, the Board has assessed the Company's operation as a going concern.
 The Company has sufficient cash and liquid resources, its portfolio of investments is well diversified in terms of sector, and the major cash outflows of the Company (namely investments, buy-backs and dividends) are within the Company's control.
 Cash flow forecasts are discussed quarterly at Board level with regards to going concern.
-The cash flow forecasts have been updated and stress tested, which included assessing the resilience of portfolio companies, incorporating the requirement for any future financial support, including proceeds from investment disposals only when there is a high probability of completion, and evaluating the impact of high inflation, both within the Company and within its portfolio.
-Accordingly, after making diligent enquiries, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence over a period of at least twelve months from the date of approval of the Financial Statements.
+The cash flow forecasts have been updated and stress tested, which included assessing the resilience of portfolio companies, incorporating the requirement for any future financial support, including proceeds from investment disposals only when there is a high probability of completion, and evaluating the impact of high inflation within the Company.
+A budget has been prepared for the Company for the three year period to 30 June 2026.
+Accordingly, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence over a period of at least twelve months from the date of approval of the Financial Statements.
 For this reason, the Directors have adopted the going concern basis in preparing the accounts.
 The Directors do not consider there to be any material uncertainty over going concern.

-The Board's assessment of liquidity risk and details of the Company's policies for managing its capital and financial risks are shown in note 17.
+The Company's policies for managing its capital and financial risks are shown in note 17 and include the Board's assessment of areas including liquidity risk, credit risk and price risk.
 The Company's business activities, together with details of its performance are shown in the Strategic report and this Directors' report.